JesseBr925/ResumeRepo/README.md

 # ResumeRepo
 Hello, welcome to Jesse Broussard's Sample Project Work.

-Please feel free to navigate and view any and all projects attached.
-Each will be foldered and labeled by heirarchical terms starting with language or framework the project deals with, with a readme file explaining the project's purpose.
+Please feel free to navigate, view, and evaluate any and all projects attached.

+This repository was created on 09/24/2018 to serve as a single place where I can place projects I completed through out my schooling, for resume validation.
+I expect increase the number of projects on here as I gather, document, and edit projects as I go through old works (time consuming).